louisesykes198/the-crochet-files/README.md

 #### **Browsing & Filtering**
 - As a user, I want to browse crochet projects so that I can find inspiration.
 - As a user, I want to filter crochet projects by category and difficulty level so that I can find patterns that match my skill level.
 - As a user, I want to search for crochet projects by keywords so that I can find specific patterns or techniques.

+#### **Engagement & Interaction**
+- As a user, I want to like crochet projects so that I can show appreciation for others' work.
+- As a user, I want to comment on crochet projects so that I can ask questions and give feedback.
+- As a user, I want to delete my comments to remove anything I no longer want to say.
+- As a user, I want to see how many likes and comments a project has so that I can gauge its popularity.